 The Cat from the Cat that Walked by Himself

 Pretend you are that character and write the story as you see it.

-Question 3: Choose one of these scientific experiments that we learned about and tell what kind of change takes place.
+Choose one of our scientific experiments or art pieces that we have done or studied and tell what kind of change takes place.

-Question 4: Using your maps, timeline, and what you know about Buffalo Bill explain…What did it mean to live in the same time in the west as Buffalo Bill?
+Using your maps, timeline, and what you know about Buffalo Bill create something from the list to show…What did it mean to live in the same time in the west as Buffalo Bill?

-Question 6: We’ve learned lots of versus from the Bible that give us direction for how we should live a life that honors God and we’ve read lots of stories about people with good character and people with bad character.
-We’ve read about King Lear and his daughters (Cordelia, Regan, and Goneril), Ali Baba, the 40 Thieves, and Baba’s maid, the stubborn trees in the Law of the Wood, St. Patrick, Pope Gregory, Boniface, Hugh from Leadership Garden, the Vikings, Alfred the Great, and Carol from Papa’s Pearls.
+We’ve learned lots of versus from the Bible that give us direction for how we should live a life that honors God and we’ve read lots of stories about people with good character and people with bad character.
+We’ve read about King Lear and his daughters (Cordelia, Regan, and Goneril), Ali Baba, the 40 Thieves, and Baba’s maid, the stubborn trees in the Law of the Wood, St. Patrick, Pope Gregory, Boniface, the Vikings, and Alfred the Great.

 How do they react or act that honors God and doesn’t?
 Who will gain and who will lose?